jangroth/aws-certification-notes/devops-engineer-professional.md

   * Canaray releases attaches a new version to an existing stage deployment and randomly shift traffic over
   * Logs and metrics are generated separately for all canary requests
   * This is blue/green for API Gateway/Lambda

-TODO: play with gateway stages, variables, lambda alias and versions

 <a name="4_2_2_3"></a>
 #### [↖](#4_2)[↑](#4_2_2_2)[↓](#4_2_2_4) Deployment